Arvinyuchen/Collection/COMP2400 QUESTIONS COLLECTION.md

 select facid, total from(
    select facid,sum(slots) total, rank() over(order by sum(slots) desc) rank
          from cd.bookings
-         group  y facid) as ranked
+         group  by facid) as ranked
          where rank = 1
 ```
 #### *CTEs/ WITH*